Chart Color Schemes

 Cottesloe displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Cottesloe's dwelling structures, as per the latest Census evaluation, consisted of 69.0% houses and 31.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Perth metro's 68.6% houses and 31.3% other dwellings.
-Home ownership in Cottesloe stood at 46.2%, with mortgaged dwellings at 26.7% and rented ones at 27.1%.
-The median monthly mortgage repayment was $3,925, higher than Perth metro's average of $3,293.
-Median weekly rent in Cottesloe was $550, compared to Perth metro's $450.
-Nationally, Cottesloe's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+The latest Census evaluation shows that Cottesloe's dwelling structure comprised 69.0% houses and 31.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+Perth metro had 68.6% houses and 31.3% other dwellings.
+Home ownership in Cottesloe was at 46.2%, with mortgaged dwellings at 26.7% and rented ones at 27.1%.
+The median monthly mortgage repayment in Cottesloe was $3,925, higher than Perth metro's average of $3,293.
+The median weekly rent figure for Cottesloe was $550, compared to Perth metro's $450.
+Nationally, Cottesloe's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing